ArthurProjectCorrea/monorepo-starter/.github/ISSUE_TEMPLATE/chore.md

 ## 🔧 Task Description

-Describe clearly and objectively:

-- What technical task or maintenance is required?
+Describe the technical task or maintenance required:

-- What is the motivation or justification?
+- **Type of task:** (Dependency upgrade, code cleanup, script/automation, infra, CI/CD, etc.)
+- **Motivation/justification:** (Why is this needed?
+Is it blocking something?
+Is it technical debt?)
+- **Is it routine or one-off?** (E.g., regular update, migration, infra change)
+- **Potential impact:** (Could it break something?
+Affect build, deploy, CI/CD?)
+- **Dependencies or order:** (Should it be done before/after another task?
+Is it blocking something else?)
-- What is out of scope (if anything)?
+- **What is out of scope?** (Anything intentionally not included)

 Example:

-> Update web package dependencies to the latest Next.js version
+> Upgrade all workspace dependencies to latest minor versions.
+Motivation: keep security and compatibility.
+Routine task, no breaking changes expected.
+Should be done before next release.
+Out of scope: major upgrades.

 ---

-## � Tasks
+## 📋 Chore Checklist

+- [ ] Task is clearly described and justified
+- [ ] Type of task and impact documented
+- [ ] Dependencies and order considered
-- [ ] Main implementation
+- [ ] No breaking changes (unless justified)
-- [ ] Add/Update tests (if needed)
+- [ ] Tests updated/added (if needed)
-- [ ] Update documentation (if needed)
+- [ ] Documentation updated (if needed)
-- [ ] Validate in all affected packages/apps
+- [ ] CI/CD or automation validated (if relevant)
-- [ ] Code review
+- [ ] Code review completed

 ---